Extra-2-Dew/ArchipelagoRandomizer/README.md

 ## What is the goal of the randomizer?

 There are three possible goals:
-* Raft Quest: Simply find the 8 Raft Pieces and escape the island.
+* **Raft Quest**: Simply find the 8 Raft Pieces and escape the island.
-* Queen of Adventure: Find the 8 Raft Pieces, but before you can escape the island, you must also defeat Simulacrum and take her Big Ol' Bag of Loot.
+* **Queen of Adventure**: Find the 8 Raft Pieces, but before you can escape the island, you must also defeat Simulacrum and take her Big Ol' Bag of Loot.
-* Queen of Dreams: Find a Raft Piece to enter the Dreamworld and complete all five Dreamworld dungeons.
+* **Queen of Dreams**: Find a Raft Piece to enter the Dreamworld and complete all five Dreamworld dungeons.
 This will let you escape the island.

 ## Installation